Reviewed by George Baral

 Here are some common HVAC noises and what they mean:

-It’s normal for your HVAC system to hum as it works, but when you begin hearing unusual noises, it’s time to investigate.
+It’s normal for your HVAC system to hum as it works, but when you begin hearing unusual noises or the hum gets noticeably louder, it’s time to investigate.
 The system spans your entire home, so it may be difficult to pinpoint the source of the noise.
 Check the various system components in turn.

 A home’s ductwork system is generally made of sheet metal in a network of pipes, dampers — valves or plates that regulate air flow — and sealants.
 You’ll often hear air exiting vents into your rooms but be alert to less ordinary sounds.